France national rugby union team: Rugby World Cup

-France's 2011 campaign was marked by turmoil within the camp; reports before the tournament indicated as many as 25 of the 30-member squad had turned against head coach Marc Lièvremont.
+France's 2011 campaign was marked by turmoil within the camp; reports before the tournament indicated as many as 25 of the 30 squad members had turned against head coach Marc Lièvremont.
 In pool play, France had unimpressive wins over Japan and Canada, an expected loss to New Zealand, and a shock loss to Tonga.
-During this stage, Lièvremont heavily criticized the team in the media, further angering many of his players, with veteran back-rower Imanol Harinordoquy publicly critical of Lièvremont.
+During this stage, Lièvremont heavily criticized the team in the media, further angering many of his players, with veteran back-rower Imanol Harinordoquy becoming publicly critical of Lièvremont.
 Despite the losses, they qualified for the knockout stage.
 At this time, the players effectively rebelled against Lièvremont; after the tournament, Harinordoquy would tell the French rugby publication Midi Olympique, "We had to free ourselves from his supervision."
-The team responded by defeating England 19–12 in the quarter final and controversially beating Wales 9–8 in the semi-final after Welsh captain Sam Warburton was sent off.
-The French proved admirable opponents in the final, however, losing out to New Zealand 8–7 to finish second for the third time in a Rugby World Cup.
+The team responded by defeating England (19–12) in the quarter-final and controversially beating Wales (9–8) in the semi-final after Welsh captain Sam Warburton was sent off.
+The French proved admirable opponents in the final, however, they lost to New Zealand (7–8) to finish runners-up for the third time in a Rugby World Cup.

+In 2015, France finished second in their pool by beating Italy, Romania and Canada but losing to Ireland in their last pool match.
+France made it to the knock-out stage but suffered a heavy (13–62) defeat to the eventual champions New Zealand in the quarter-final.
+In 2019, they finished second in their pool by defeating Argentina, United States, and Canada.
+Their last match in Pool C against England was cancelled due to the effects of Typhoon Hagibis.
+They made it to the knock-out stage but lost to Wales (19–20) in the quarter-final.
+In 2023, France hosted the Rugby World Cup.
+They finished atop of their pool after beating New Zealand, Uruguay, Namibia and Italy.
+France made it to the knock-out stage but were defeated by the eventual champions South Africa (28–29) in the quarter-final.
+This was France's third straight loss in the quarter-final stage and the second time they have failed to win a Rugby World Cup on home soil.

-France are the third-highest World Cup points scorers of all time, with 1585 points.
+France are the third-highest World Cup points scorers of all time, with 1,823 points.
 They are also the third-highest try scorers, and the second-highest penalty scorers.
 France's Thierry Lacroix was the top points scorer at the 1995 tournament with 112 points, and Jean-Baptiste Lafond was the joint top try scorer in 1991 with six tries (equal with David Campese).
-Vincent Clerc is top try scorer in 2011 with six tries as Jean-Baptiste Lafond 20 years earlier.
+Vincent Clerc was the joint top try scorer in 2011 with six tries (equal with Chris Ashton), tied most with Jean-Baptiste Lafond, as he did the same 20 years earlier.